- Toronto, Canada

 It’s not surprising that the red-hued, heart-shaped mountain that rises up behind Uummannaq gave the traditional community its name (Uummannaq means “heart-like” in Greenlandic).
 As your ship approaches the shore, you’ll want to be on deck to take in the incredible view of the twin peaks towering over the vibrantly painted wooden houses dotting the rocky terrain below.
 The settlement was established as a Danish colony in 1758 on the mainland, but it relocated five years later because seal hunting was more plentiful here.

 Cruising farther south rewards with spectacular views of Eqip Sermia.
-The jagged, blue-tinged glacier soaring out of the crystal-clear water is one of the most beautiful sights in Greenland, and we hope to Zodiac cruise along its massive front from a safe distance.
+The jagged, blue-tinged glacier soaring out of the icy waters is one of the most beautiful sights in Greenland, and we hope to Zodiac cruise along its massive front from a safe distance.
 We may also go ashore to explore nearby.

 Enjoy one more Zodiac ride to shore, where you’ll board your charter flight back to Toronto, Canada.
-Upon arrival in Toronto, we will transfer you to your included hotel.
+Upon arrival in Toronto, you will be transferred to your included hotel.

 Today, you can make your way home at your leisure or spend some time exploring this fascinating city.